basset/basset/docs/aws.md

     terraform apply
     ```

-9. Get the ECR url from your AWS management console or from your terraform data files
+9. Get the ECR url and ECR name from your AWS management console or from your terraform data files
-10. Navigate to the `diff` folder:
-11. Edit the Docker to setup your environment [variables](environmental-variables.md)
-12. Login to ECR by running:
+10. Login to ECR by running:

     ```shell-session
     aws ecr get-login --no-include-email --region region
     ```

-13. Run:
+11. Navigate to the `diff` folder:
+12. Edit the `Docker` file to setup your environment [variables](environmental-variables.md)
+13. While still in the `diff` folder run:

     ```shell-session
     DOCKER_ECR_NAME=ecr_name DOCKER_REPO_URL=ecr_repo_url \